Russian lawmaker aims to make football hooliganism a sport

 It isn't the first time Lebedev has courted controversy with his views on hooligans.
 He hailed the violence in Marseille last year, telling Russian fans: "Well done lads, keep it up!"

-Besides his parliamentary duties, Lebedev is also on the board of the Russian Football Union.
+Besides his parliamentary duties as deputy speaker, Lebedev is also on the board of the Russian Football Union.
 He's a longtime associate of fan leader Alexander Shprygin, who was deported from France last year following the Marseille violence.
 Two board members of an organization run by Shprygin were given prison sentences.

-Despite his enthusiasm for football-related violence, Lebedev insisted Russian policing meant foreign fans wouldn't be in danger at the World Cup.

 Comments